smartcontractkit/external-adapters-js/CONTRIBUTING.md

 ## Adding Provider API Rate Limits

-When adding a new adapter the tiers from that provider will need to be added to the Adapter class as [parameter](https://github.com/smartcontractkit/ea-framework-js/blob/main/docs/components/adapter.md#rate-limiting-tiers).
+When adding a new adapter, the tiers from that provider will need to be added to the Adapter class as a [parameter](https://github.com/smartcontractkit/ea-framework-js/blob/main/docs/components/adapter.md#rate-limiting-tiers).

 ## Mock Integration Testing